-SEN-den is a non-profit-making community organisation which was conceived in July 2019, and registered as a community interest company (CIC) in August 2019.
+SEN-den is a not-for-profit community organisation, which became formally incorporated as a community interest company (CIC) in August 2019.
 We came into existence having closely followed the experiences of friends living in Enfield, whose young children were newly diagnosed as autistic.
 We became aware of the significant gap in support for families with younger autistic children (including during the long and complex autism assessment process) and decided to do something about it!

-- There is not enough ongoing support available for parents trying to understand, and adjust to, their child’s suspected or confirmed ASD diagnosis.
+There is not enough timely or ongoing support available for many parents trying to understand, and adjust to, their child’s suspected or confirmed autism diagnosis.

-- The voluntary and statutory support services that do exist can be difficult to find out about and / or access, when families are struggling to simply get through each day, caring for young children with additional needs.
+The voluntary and statutory support services that do exist can be difficult to find out about and / or access, when families are struggling to simply get through each day, caring for young children with additional needs.

-- The supply of available services is increasingly constrained by budget pressures across Education, Health and Care, while the demand for these services continues to increase with every new child that is diagnosed.
+The supply of available services is increasingly constrained by budget pressures across Education, Health and Care, while the demand for these services continues to increase with every new child that is diagnosed.

-- There are limited opportunities to meet, and build relationships with, other families on the same journey, and therefore a lack of vital peer support within communities.
+There are limited opportunities to meet, and build relationships with, other families on the same lifelong journey, and therefore a lack of vital peer support within communities.

-- There are few sensory play, sensory learning and general leisure opportunities for children with autism and their families, particularly after-school, at weekends and during the holidays.
+There are few sensory play, sensory learning and general leisure opportunities for autistic children and their families, particularly after-school, at weekends and during the holidays.

-This situation is not specific to families living in Enfield, but reflects the national picture.
+The situation described above is not specific to families living in Enfield, but reflects the national picture.
 In November 2019, the Education Select Committee released its report in which it stated that “Many parents face a titanic struggle just to try and ensure their child gets access to the right support.”

 We hope our services will help you and your family to feel less isolated, access useful, credible information and specialist resources much more quickly and conveniently, and be better supported by individuals, organisations and other small, responsible businesses in Enfield that understand the many ups and downs of the lifelong journey you and your family find yourselves on.